tvpollet/tvpollet.github.io/thesis_topics.md

 ## Individual differences in "Buy now, pay later"
 <a href="#thesis-introduction">back to top</a>

-There is an increase in services which allow you to buy now and pay later (e.g., Klarna).
+There is an increase in services which allow you to 'buy now and pay later' (e.g., Klarna).
 In this project, you will examine the individual differences in who uses these types of products.
 For example, do individuals who tend to hoard, rely more on these products?

 ## Gender and leadership in Psychology courses